-Heavy single-unit trucks include all single-unit trucks which have more than two axles or more than four tires.
+Class 3-8 single-unit trucks include trucks over 10,000 lbs. gross vehicle weight with the cab/engine and cargo space together as one unit.
 Most of these trucks would be used for business or for individuals with heavy hauling or towing needs.
+Very heavy single-units, such as concrete mixers and dump trucks, are also in this category.
 The data series was recently changed by the FHWA back to 2007.

-Table 5.1 Summary Statistics for Heavy Single-Unit Trucks, 1970-2009
+Table 5.1 Summary Statistics for Class 3-8 Single-Unit Trucks, 1970-2010